theFoOl-oo-oo/promptthin/README.md

 | **Model Router** | Automatically routes simple tasks to cheaper models in <1ms | Up to 90% per request |
 | **Context Pruning** | Summarises long conversation history when it exceeds 8K tokens | Up to 60% on long threads |

 All four routes run on every request.
-You control which to enable or skip per-request.
+You control which to skip per-request via headers.

 ---

 ## Get started in 2 minutes

-### Step 1 — Create a free account
+### Step 1 — Create an account

+Sign up at **[promptthin.tech](https://promptthin.tech)** — verify your email, then start your 7-day free trial (no charge for 7 days).

+Or via API:

 ```bash
 curl -X POST https://promptthin.tech/auth/register \